Messiah of Evil: Analysis

-Kim Newman considers this film to be a "neglected" and "surreal" horror film, which has both a convoluted narrative and a peculiar atmosphere.
+Kim Newman considers the film to be a "neglected" and "surreal" horror film, which has both a convoluted narrative and a peculiar atmosphere.
 He draws attention to details such as the vanished father being a death-obsessed painter, the daughter falling in with a group of hedonists, the town people turning into ghouls.
 He also notes that the "dark stranger" was a sinister preacher, whose awaited return comes from the sea.
-He found all these details to point to the influence of H. P. Lovecraft on the film, while the depiction of the undead derives from their depiction in Night of the Living Dead.
-Newman points to the "doomed derelict", whose apt warnings are ignored, to be a cliché deriving from gothic fiction.
+He finds all these details point to the influence of H. P. Lovecraft on the film, while the depiction of the undead derives from their depiction in Night of the Living Dead.
+Newman assesses the "doomed derelict", whose apt warnings are ignored, as a cliché deriving from gothic fiction.

 Ian Cooper comments that the undead of the film seem to be ghoul-like and zombie-like vampires.
 He states that there was a trend in this direction following the release of Night of the Living Dead (1968) and that Messiah was one of the films that followed it.
-He cites, among other examples, Let's Scare Jessica to Death (1971), The Return of Count Yorga (1971), Deathdream/Dead of Night (1972), and Lemora (1975).
+He cites, among other examples, Let's Scare Jessica to Death (1971), The Return of Count Yorga (1971), Deathdream/Dead of Night (1972) and Lemora (1975).

 According to author Glenn Kay, one of the key weaknesses of the film is that "important plot points are never clarified" and that the motivations of the lead characters are insufficiently explained.
-In particular, Thom is identified as a collector of old legends, but his motivations are even more obscure than those of his female companions.
+In particular, Thom is identified as a collector of old legends, but his motivations are even more obscure than those of his female companions Toni and Laura.
 Newman points out that the strange behavior of the seemingly normal characters adds to the surreal feeling of the film.
 The titular Messiah of Evil is never properly identified.
-Kay finds it problematic that no character reads the father's diary to the end until it is too late to prevent their fate.
-It is unclear whether the character Thom is the "dark stranger" himself (Michael Greer does in fact play the "dark stranger" in a flashback sequence), or a reincarnation, or a descendant.
-In an interview shortly before filming, Greer claiming his character was "the devil's son".
-A common theory is that key scenes clarifying this plot point were never filmed due to budgetary issues (see: Production).
+Kay finds it problematic that no character reads Joseph Lang's diary to the end until it is too late to prevent their fate.
+It is unclear whether the character Thom is the "dark stranger" himself (Greer does in fact play the "dark stranger" in a flashback sequence), or a reincarnation, or a descendant.
+In an interview shortly before filming, Greer claimed his character was "the devil's son".
+A common theory is that key scenes clarifying this plot point were never filmed due to budgetary issues.